-Of course, you don’t have to be too rigorous, every now and then you can treat yourself with a “cheat” meal.
+Of course, you don’t have to be too rigorous, every now and then you can treat yourself to a “cheat” meal.
 Still, the point is to subside the cravings as much as possible so the process of cycling can be done with full effect.

 Here’s the deal.
 You have to divide the entire week into ‘low-carb intake’ (LC) and ‘high-carb intake’ (HC) days.
-On average, it is recommended to have three LC days and consequently four HC days, but it all depends on your body type, bodyweight, height, metabolism rate, age, sex, level of activity and overall goals.
+On average, it is recommended to have three LC days and consequently four HC days, but it all depends on your body type, body weight, height, metabolism rate, age, sex, level of activity, and overall goals.
 50-75 grams of carbs should suffice on the lowest day and it should be reserved for resting and recovery only.

-However, on your highest day you should eat about 1 to 1.5 grams of carbs per pound of your bodyweight and do a lot of training.
+However, on your highest day, you should eat about 1 to 1.5 grams of carbs per pound of your body weight and do a lot of training.
 You can always add products from Legion Athletics to improve your performance during your workouts and see what supplements coincide with your whole carb cycling regime.